Llucs/SpeedCool-Magisk-Module/README.md

 Galaxy A10 ✅

-Quer ajudar?
-Teste em seu dispositivo e envie feedback no grupo!
+Want to help?
+Test it on your device and send feedback via the group!

 ---

-❗ Erros Comuns
+❗ Common Errors

-🔸 Erro:
+🔸 Error:

-> “Este não é um módulo Magisk válido”
+> "This is not a valid Magisk module"

-Causa: Versão do Magisk desatualizada.
+Cause: Outdated Magisk version
-Solução: Atualize o Magisk para a versão 29.0 ou superior.
+Solution: Update Magisk to version 29.0 or higher

-Se persistir, pode haver conflito com outro módulo ou incompatibilidade.
+If the issue persists, there may be a conflict with another module or an incompatibility.

 ---

-👨‍💻 Desenvolvedor
+👨‍💻 Developer

 🔥 Llucs (Leandro Lucas)
-SpeedCool © 2025 — Feito com ❤️ por @Llucs
+SpeedCool © 2025 — Made with ❤️ by @Llucs